societe-generale/spintest/README.md

 - **route** (optional) is the route to test on the endpoint.
 It will be appended of the current URL (default is "/")
 - **name** (optional) is the name of the task.
 Mandatory if you want to use that task in a rollback.
 - **body** (optional) is a request body.
 - **header** (optional) is a dictionary of headers.
 Default is JSON application headers.
-For Oauth endpoint you don't need to add the appropriate header with the token (if you specify the token).
+For Oauth endpoint it is not necessary to add the appropriate header with the token (if the token is specified).
-- **output** (optional) Variable definition where Spintest put the result of the call.
-This result can be used later in an other task using Jinja syntax.
+- **output** (optional) Variable definition where Spintest puts the result of the call.
+This result can be used later in another task using Jinja syntax.
 - **expected** (optional) is an expected HTTP response code or response body.
     - **code** (optional) is the expected HTTP code.
     - **body** (optional) is an expected response body.
 You can put a value to *null* if you don't want to check the value of a key but you will have to set all keys.
 It also checks nested list and dictionary unless you put "null" instead.